 4. We shall disclose environmental information in a timely and appropriate manner to meet the expectations of society and capital markets.

 5. We shall put in place a framework to ensure the steady implementation of our efforts to solve environmental issues.
-Specifically, we shall improve our environmental initiatives in an ongoing manner through periodic evaluation and review, and regularly report the progress of those initiatives to the Board of Directors.
+Specifically, With respect to climate change initiatives, we will report to the Board of Directors on our ongoing improvements through periodic evaluations and reviews and, under the supervision of the Board of Directors, strive to manage climate change risks.

 6. We shall comply with environment-related laws and regulations and strive to implement the Monex Group Environmental Policy.